2026 Old Testament Study resources here

 TBA

-2026 Youth Theme: The 2026 youth theme is “Walk with Me” (see Moses 6:34).
+2026 Youth Theme: The 2026 youth theme is “Walk with Me” (see Moses 6:34 - "Behold my Spirit is upon you, wherefore all thy words will I justify; and the mountains shall flee before you, and the rivers shall turn from their course; and thou shalt abide in me, and I in you; therefore walk with me").
 Details and resources can be found HERE.
 More information also available at youth.ChurchofJesusChrist.org.

 PDS Ward Youth Council: Every 2nd Sunday after church.
 Bishop's Office.